Questions on disinfectants and COVID-19? Check out WVE’s additional resources on safe cleaning and disinfecting during COVID-19.

 - Didecyldimethylammonium chloride

 Giving up the use of cleaners with quats doesn’t mean having dirtier spaces.
-There are numerous effective, inexpensive and commonly used non-antibacterial cleaners which can make places spotless.
-If you choose to use a disinfectant for a specific need – look for safer cleaners that do not contain quats, including those with active ingredients such as hydrogen peroxide, lactic acid or thymol.
+There are numerous effective, inexpensive and commonly used non-antibacterial cleaners which can make places spotless and prevent the spread of illness.
+In fact, both the CDC and the FDA prioritize cleaning with regular soap and water to keep spaces healthy.
+If you choose to use a disinfectant for a specific need – look for safer alternatives that do not contain quats, including those with active ingredients such as hydrogen peroxide, lactic acid or thymol.
 Or consider simply using vinegar, or non-disinfectant wipes (like baby wipes) which are equally convenient for cleaning up small messes, and wiping off surfaces quickly.

 Here are links to finding safer institutional cleaning products: